Abby Hill, CPDT-KA

 After college Kristen began working at Guiding Eyes for the Blind where she was lucky enough to learn from Suzanne Clothier, who was helping to revamp much of the way the puppies were being raised.
 Beginning her time there in the breeding and cryogenics department, she eventually transitioned to the role of Central CT Region Coordinator which among other things, teaches classes for all puppies placed in the region from 6 weeks to 18 months.
 She remained until having children, at which time she decided to stay home, but maintained her relationship with Guiding Eyes as a volunteer.

-Kristen is working towards her CPDT-KA, and is a AKC Canine Good Citizen Evaluator.
+Kristen is a Certified Professional Dog Trainer, CPDT-KA, through the Certification Council for Professional Dog Trainers, (CCPDT), and is a AKC Canine Good Citizen Evaluator.
 She believes watching relationships blossom between people and their dogs through positive training is an amazing gift, and that learning should never stop.
-Kristen is a lifetime Connecticut resident who shares her zoo home with her husband, 3 kids, 2 resident dogs, 1 service dog in training, 6 chickens, 2 cats, and 1 fish.
+Kristen is a lifetime Connecticut resident who shares her zoo home with her husband, 3 kids, 3 resident dogs, 1 service dog in training, 6 chickens, 2 cats, and 1 fish.

 3 Simm Lane, Newtown, CT 06470

 Certified Dog Traininer and Aggression Specialist for Fairfield County, Connecticut: Newtown, Brookfield, Bethel, Danbury, New Fairfield, Wilton, Ridgefield

 All materials and content are the property of The Exceptional Pet Copyright 2017